camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/internal-processing.md

 - Command protocol \(request-response\),
 - Record export \(streaming\),
-- Workflow evaluation \(asynchronous background tasks\)
+- Process evaluation \(asynchronous background tasks\)

 Record export solves the history problem - the stream provides exactly the kind of exhaustive audit log that a workflow engine needs to produce.

 ## State machines

-Zeebe manages stateful entities: jobs, workflows, etc. Internally, these entities are implemented as _state machines_ managed by a stream processor.
+Zeebe manages stateful entities: jobs, processes, etc. Internally, these entities are implemented as _state machines_ managed by a stream processor.

 The concept of the state machine pattern is simple.
 An instance of a state machine is always in one of several logical states.
 From each state, a set of transitions defines the next possible states.
 Transitioning into a new state may produce outputs/side effects.